natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

     In [27]: rest
     Out[27]: []

-There could be only one variable with an asterisk in terms of unpacking.
+There can be only one variable with an asterisk in the unpacking expression.

 .. code:: python